Any questions? We got you.

 What are the most common use cases for Sparkwise?

-Accelerate enterprise transformations: Rapidly replicate interactive workshops that shift mindsets and behaviours across an organization at speed and scale.
+Shift behavior during transformations: Rapidly replicate interactive workshops that shift mindsets and behaviors across an organization at speed and scale.

-Drive learning activation and retention: Reinforce mastery and application by adding structured group practice to existing learning programmes, turning one-off events into ongoing development habits.
+Drive continuous improvement: Reinforce application by adding structured group practice to existing programs, turning one-off events into ongoing habits.

 Unlock bottom-up insights: Facilitate structured group work and instantly synthesise discussions into actionable insights for leadership.

-Build culture through shared learning: Scale structured conversations that deepen connections and boost employee engagement across distributed teams.
+Build culture through shared experiences: Scale structured conversations that deepen connections and boost employee engagement across distributed teams.

-Supplement live events: Design meaningful peer collaboration into conferences, learning days, and off-sites, extending the impact beyond the event itself.
+Supplement live events: Design meaningful peer collaboration into conferences, summits, and off-sites.

-How do training providers and consultancies use Sparkwise?
+How do consultancies and training providers use Sparkwise?

-Training providers white-label Sparkwise to deliver live group learning under their own brand, eliminating the need to hire facilitators for each session.
+Consultancies and training providers white-label Sparkwise to scale high-impact group facilitation under their own brand, without having to hire facilitators for each session.
 Through Sparkwise, they deliver live sessions that maximise engagement and outcomes without the high cost of manual facilitation.

-Two ways to deploy: Partners can integrate Sparkwise for specific elements of their programmes (such as peer-to-peer learning components), or rebuild their full offering on the platform to make it scalable.
+Two ways to deploy: Partners can integrate Sparkwise for specific elements of their programs (such as peer-to-peer learning components), or rebuild their full offering on the platform to make it scalable.

-Who uses it: Training providers, executive education programmes, consulting firms, higher education institutions, change management practices, and L&D and enablement teams.
+Who uses it: Consulting firms, training providers, executive education programs, higher education institutions, change management practices, and L&D and enablement teams.

 Data, Security & Compliance